I engaged customers thanks to an IoT app

 The challenge

-The main challenge in this project was to introduce a design process to a company that had never had one in-house.
-The developers involved saw little value in the design and assumed engineers wouldn’t need an intuitive approach.
-They were concerned that the design process would slow down operations, introduce unrealistic requirements and they doubt about the value of design.
+The main challenge was introducing a design process to a company that had never had one.
+Developers saw little value in design and assumed engineers didn’t need an intuitive approach.
+They feared it would slow operations,

 the process